-When creating medical illustrations it’s extremely useful to have a comprehensive 3D anatomical model of the human body.
-The ability to rotate the model and render from any angle is particularly useful and time-saving when compared with traditional techniques.
-It can also be used as the basis for numerous illustrations by hiding or slicing individual muscles, organs and blood vessels, essentially creating different levels of dissection.
+Having a comprehensive 3D anatomical model of the human body is essential for medical illustrators, among others.
+The ability to rotate the model and render from any angle is particularly useful and time-saving, as is the ability to hide or slice individual muscles, organs and blood vessels, essentially creating different levels of dissection.

 01. Always start with good reference

 The quality of your reference material is very important in creating a successful and accurate model.
 It’s important to consider the function of the anatomical structure before modelling.
 Learn and understand what it does: does it extend, flex or rotate the bone?

 “Leave paper and pencil alone until the mind has grasped the meaning of the object,” said Max Brödel, first professor of medical art and founder of the Art as Applied to Medicine Degree at the Johns Hopkins School of Medicine.

 There are numerous sources of reference out there, including anatomy/biology books, video tutorials/demonstrations, pathology museums and exhibitions, such as body worlds and, of course, the internet.

 The internet can be a valuable source of reference for finding images, illustrations and movies.
 However, this should be used with caution as there are numerous inaccurate and misleading illustrations that may cause you to incorporate mistakes into your model.

 You should try to use several different illustrations for your reference, and these should always be obtained from reliable sources.